 Please note: Grants.gov has officially retired the "legacy PDF application package" as a method to apply for a federal grant and now uses an application method called Workspace.
 You can no longer download an application package and email it to the SRO for submission.
 The PI or workspace owner creates the workspace and oversees the form preparation, but the AOR must have simultaneous access to the workspace and will ultimately be the one to submit.
 PIs must be affiliated with Occidental College and may not submit on their own.
 All workspace users must be registered with Grants.gov.
 Not sure if you are registered to use Workspace?
 You may not be, even if you have used Grants.gov in the past.
 So, please check with the SRO office well before your proposal submission deadline!
 Watch a video overview of the process here.

-Please note: NSF is gradually migrating from Fastlane to Research.gov.
+Please note: NSF migrated from Fastlane to Research.gov.
 The new Research.gov went live in 2018.
 If you were already registered in Fastlane, you are automatically registered for Research.gov.
 Users may only have 1 NSF ID (no separate IDs for separate roles) and must update their profile if flagged upon sign-in.
 There is now a single sign-on so when you sign in to Fastlane you are automatically also signed in to Research.gov and vice versa, meaning you will have integrated access to both systems.
 Research.gov will be used for grants management - grant status, financial reporting, etc. Please sign on to Research.gov well before your proposal submission deadline to be sure your profile is up-to-date and you can access what you need.

 New user?
 Need an NSF ID?
 For a guide from the SRO on that topic, click here.
 For information from NSF, about their proposal submission process, click here.